hamdyaea/CodeRain/README.md

 # CodeRain

-An infinite loop that print in the linux terminal you name or a message with random ascii letters like in the Matrix
+An infinite loop that print in the linux terminal in green you name or a message with random ascii letters like in the Matrix

 ## What you need :